Note: this is an example for reference only please use the VxRail ‘External vCenter’ installation procedures provided by Dell EMC.

 Set VxRail Manager IP

-In this example I login to the first ESXi host on the VxRAIL, open the VxRAIL Manager VM console and login as root user:
+In this example I login to the first ESXi host on the VxRAIL(set a temp Mgmt IP address in order to access ESXi console) open the VxRAIL Manager VM console and login as root user:

 Ensure the VM Network reflects your mgmt network config: